8 Major Benefits of MRP for Manufacturing Business

 Improving stock and inventory management are incentives that have motivated a number of manufacturing organizations to implement the best practices of MRP:

-The stock in MRP stands for inventory control, stock movements, stock lot and serial number tracking, shipments and much more.
+In MRP, stock stands for inventory optimization and control, stock movements, stock lot and serial number tracking, shipments, and much more.
 All transactions done in other sections directly influence the stock.

 - Optimizing the minimum and maximum stock levels, preventing stock-outs.